 While the bundled software has changed over the years, the policy hasn’t.
 When you install uTorrent, you must be careful to avoid unwanted bloatware.

-Our tests found that the application still includes a lot of unnecessary software.
 During the installation process, we were offered McAfee WebAdvisor and Adaware Web Companion.
-If you do accept these applications, they will change your homepage, default search engine, and new tabs to Bing.
+If you accept to install these programs, they will change your homepage, default search engine, and new tabs to Bing.

 uTorrent makes it deliberately difficult to opt out of these additional downloads:

 Consent forms are disguised to look like part of the uTorrent installation process, which is deliberately misleading.

 Moreover, there is bloatware you can’t avoid. uTorrent silently installs the DLive and TronTV streaming features.

 Additional programs have their own privacy policies and mechanisms.
 In other words, they can potentially monitor and record your downloads and behavior within the application.